ColorsAreLies/ColorsAreLies/pages/Introduction.md

 the second problem.

-So basically, when you tell a computer to display "pure red", you can't know what's actually going to be displayed, except that it will generally be recognizable as the color red, it might even be pretty close to what you expected, but there is no absolute truth to colors, they can't be trusted.
+So basically, when you tell a computer to display "pure red", you can't know what's actually going to be displayed or perceived, except that it will generally be recognizable as the color red, it might even be pretty close to what you expected, but there is no absolute truth to colors, they can't be trusted.
 Colors are lies.

 ## So now what